CMarzin/template_js_sass/README.md

 # Template JS AND CSS

+## TODO
+- update dependency
+- make an archive folder
+- little doc
+- write bash script to download

-# Special Readme for each template
+### Special Readme for each template

-# Free to use in any project you have (commercial or not)
+__Free to use in any project you have (commercial or not)__